Borrower-Based Academic Years: “Seasonal Loans”

 In order to award aid to the student, the Office of Financial Aid needs a valid FAFSA on file for the appropriate academic year, as well as a completed Seasonal Loan Request form.
 The Office of Financial Aid will use this form to determine the cost of attendance and budget for the terms being awarded.
 Students must complete the form in full with information for both terms; otherwise it will not be processed.

-We strongly recommend that students speak with a Financial Aid Advisor when completing and submitting the Seasonal Loan Request form to the Financial Aid Office, as they may have pertinent questions that can be answered in advance to avoid processing delays.
+We strongly recommend that students speak with a Financial Aid Advisor when completing and submitting the Seasonal Loan Request form to the Office Financial Aid, as they may have pertinent questions that can be answered in advance to avoid processing delays.